Hi! How can we help You?

 The key steps include assessing your budget, getting pre-approved for a mortgage, finding a real estate agent, searching for homes within your budget, making an offer, securing a mortgage, and closing on the home.

-The down payment requirement can vary depending on the property value and your location, but it typically ranges from 5% to 20% of the purchase price.
+The down payment requirement can vary depending on the property value and your location, but in Canada, it typically ranges from 5% to 20% of the purchase price.
 Programs for first-time buyers may allow down payments as low as 3.5%.

 Yes, it is possible to buy a home with a low credit score.
 Some loan programs are designed to help buyers with lower credit scores, though you may face higher interest rates and additional requirements.